 In accordance with the conservation area appraisal, the scale of development should reflect the existing traditional buildings, and public realm works should help create a high quality and unified streetscape.
 Any demolition would require conservation area consent.

-Development proposals should be informed by a heritage assessment of the locally listed building on the southern part of the site to assess its significance.
+Development proposals should be informed by a heritage assessment of the locally listed building to assess its significance.
 It should be retained as part of the development scheme if appropriate.